NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/http/override-parameters.md

 API property name: `"action"`.

-The action that will be performed for requests that match specific rules of Cloudflare's DDoS mitigation services.
+The action that will be performed for requests that match specific rules of Khulnasoft's DDoS mitigation services.
 The available actions are:

 {{<definitions>}}